farazht/picoCTF-2025/Cryptography/EVEN RSA CAN BE BROKEN???/solution.md

 cyphertext: 14081377010238412082456693428860331885996760832113646341505686078787763394857283042098225924264012674754370194336100511650315050593559436515896344596305385
 ```

-Taking a look at `N`, we can see that it's actually divisible by 2, meaning the prime factors of `N` are `2` and `N/2`.
+Taking a look at `N`, we can see that it's actually an even number, meaning the prime factors of `N` are `2` and `N/2`.
 This is a huge vulnerability in the RSA encryption scheme, as we can easily factorize `N` and find the private key `d`.
 We can then decrypt the flag using the private key.

 ```python
 def long_to_bytes(n):